prog-harsh/Hacktoberfest2022/README.md

 ## Rules To Contribute To This Repo

 -   Use any language.
--   C, C++, JAVA, Data Structure and Algorithms, HTML, CSS, Android Projects.
+-   C, C++, JAVA, Data Structure and Algorithms.
 -   Go to the particular folder or (make a folder for your language if it doesnt pre-exist)
--   Contribute Anything valuable.
+-   Contribute only logical and Algorithm based solution.
+-   Problems of CodeChef, LeetCode, etc

 ## Steps For Contribution